monsoonmaelstrom/book2/book2.md

 “Here,” Giorgi says, holding out a waterskin.

-“Thanks,” I say softly as I take it and rinse my mouth.
+“Thanks,” I reply softly as I take it and rinse my mouth.

 “Is that how we got through the pass?”